thomasreolon/Evolutive-NAS/README.md

 # Neural Architecture Search with Evolutionary Algorithms

+TODOS for july:

+[] more scalability in DARTS step
+[] try it on a real task

 Hi! this is the project for the BIO-inspired Artificial Intelligence course at unitn.

 TL;DR :arrow_right: evolve Neural Network architectires using evolutionary algorithms (pytorch)